 Students are expected to use discretion in choice of clothing.
 Modest dress, including shirts and shoes, are required in all non-residential buildings, including the dining hall.
-An employee of the University may require that a student failing to dress modestly leave these buildings.
 It is appropriate for students to remove their hats or caps at meals, at worship, at convocations, and in the classroom.
 Students may be required to follow a more stringent or specific dress code based on the requirements of their academic major or class or safety requirements.